-Integrity First Voter Action Project is a national voting rights clearinghouse dedicated to protecting and expanding voting rights, and expanding Vote By Mail in every state.
+Integrity First Voter Action Project is dedicated to expanding ballot access and increasing voter participation across the country.
 We are organized and operate under section 501(c)(4) of the Internal Revenue Code.

 Since the Supreme Court gutted key provisions in the Voting Rights Act, extreme politicians have taken advantage to pass harsh laws that restrict access to the ballot box.
 These restrictions particularly affect disadvantaged communities and people of color.
 It’s our goal to bring awareness to these laws wherever they may crop up and organize voters to take action to ensure the right to vote is available to everyone in their states and communities.